 Figure 1.
 Active (A) and passive (B) stretching of the Achilles tendon and plantar fascia.
 Images courtesy of Dr. Pinzon and Mr. Chandler.
-[Dr. Pinzon: IF POSSIBLE PLEASE SEND ORIGINAL IMAGE IN HIGH RES.]
+[Dr. Pinzon: IF POSSIBLE PLEASE SEND ORIGINAL IMAGE IN HIGH RES- Will defer this to Mr. Chandler, PT- he could retake as needed]